Wind power in Maine: Kibby Mountain

-The Kibby Mountain wind farm project—at a capacity of 132 MW—comprises forty-four 3 MW wind turbines strung along the ridges of Kibby Mtn. and nearby Kibby Range.

-is expected to generate about 357 million kilowatt-hours (41 MW·yr) of electricity annually.

-Half the turbines were put online in October 2009, and TransCanada completed the project in 2010.
+The Kibby Mountain wind farm project—at a capacity of 132 MW —comprises forty-four 3 MW wind turbines strung along the ridges of Kibby Mtn. and nearby Kibby Range.
+It is expected to generate about 357 million kilowatt-hours (41 MW·yr) of electricity annually.
+Half of the turbines were put online in October 2009, and TransCanada completed the project in 2010.
 The capital cost of the project is approximately US $320 million.
 Work on clearing the site began by September 2008.
 Kibby was purchased by LS Power through its affiliate Helix Generation in 2017.

 GSA

 Two Northern Power Systems wind turbines were installed at the Jackman Land Port of Entry by the GSA to provide power for the U.S. border station.
 The two wind turbines produce 200 kW and approximately 400,000 kWh per year.
-This provides approximately 50% of power required to operate the U.S. border station and saves the station from burning approximately 38,000 usgal of fuel each year.
-Construction began in April 2010 and the project went online in March 2011.
+This provides approximately 50% of the power required to operate the U.S. border station, and saves the station from burning approximately 38,000 usgal of fuel each year.
+Construction began in April 2010, and the project went online in March 2011.